Declaration of Trust BEFORE You Buy (‘secretly buy’)

 You can also use this document to open an account for your children and partner.

 Other types of bare trusts you can build on our law firm’s website:

 Acknowledgement of Trust – ‘AFTER the Trustee buys’

 Gifting Trust – ‘deathbed declaration’

 Bare Trust Deed – ‘hide assets you own‘

-Please contact me for further legal advice on your document.
+Please contact the law firm for further legal advice on building this document online.

 39 Stirling Highway, Nedlands